-You can pair this certificate with any ASU major to enhance your career options upon graduation, and you may complete it as a standalone post-baccalaureate or post-graduate program.
-The HES enables graduates to qualify for a globally-recognized credential and be part of an exciting and growing field.
+Pursue certification as a health education specialist.
+Pair this certificate with any ASU major to enhance your career options upon graduation.
+You may complete it as a standalone postbaccalaureate or postgraduate program as well.
+This certificate enables graduates to qualify for a globally recognized credential and be part of an exciting and growing field.

-Students in the health education specialist certificate program gain foundational knowledge in public health education and health promotion and in certified health education specialist competencies.
-This qualifies graduates to sit for the CHES exam, offered by the National Council on Health Education Credentialing.
+Students in the health education specialist certificate program gain foundational knowledge in public health education and health promotion and in competencies needed by certified health education specialists.
+This qualifies graduates to sit for the CHES exam offered by the National Council on Health Education Credentialing.

-The CHES is recognized nationally and globally as a valuable, respected and desirable credential in a variety of fields.
-Health professionals with a broad range of specializations, from nutrition to kinesiology, have found the CHES to be an excellent complement to their disciplinary knowledge because it emphasizes effective methods for educating individuals and communities on ways to improve health behaviors and outcomes.
-Earning the CHES showcases competency-based skills and provides professionals a competitive edge, as more employers prefer certified applicants.
+The CHES is a valuable and desirable credential in the health field.
+Health professionals with a range of specializations, from nutrition to kinesiology, have found the CHES to be a complement to their knowledge because it emphasizes effective methods for educating individuals and communities on improving health behaviors and outcomes.

 More information about the CHES is available here: https://www.nchec.org/profession